jessesquires/jessesquires.com/_posts/2017-09-10-building-a-site-with-jekyll-on-nfsn.md

 #### Managing GitHub project sites

-As mentioned above, any project sites you had will now only be accessible via `<username>.github.io/<project>` &mdash; not `<mysite>.com/<project>`.
-You'll need to update anything that links to the later, or make that part of your new NFSN site.
+As mentioned above, any project sites you had hosted on GitHub Pages will now only be accessible via `<username>.github.io/<project>` &mdash; not `<mysite>.com/<project>`.
+You will need to update anything that links to the later, or make those pages part of your new NFSN site.

 After migrating to NFSN, I decided to make a new [jessesquires.github.io](https://github.com/jessesquires/jessesquires.github.io) GitHub Pages site repo.
 This is simply a landing page and introduction for my GitHub projects, using GitHub's built-in themes.
 You can view the [site here](https://jessesquires.github.io).
 Without this, `jessesquires.github.io` would show a 404 error, which is awkward considering my project sites are now only available at `jessesquires.github.io/<project>`.
 Creating this new GitHub Pages user site avoids that awkwardness and gives a better separation between my personal site and what I'm doing on GitHub.
 By using a built-in theme, it's trivial to maintain &mdash; just a single `README.md`.

 ### Conclusion

 I'm really happy with this setup and how simple it is to use.
 Everything is consolidated on NFSN.
 Enabling HTTPS was easy.
 I can eventually customize my site further.
 Most importantly, I can install and update gems on my own schedule.
 I don't have to worry about any of the limitations or quirks of GitHub Pages hosting.
-And while my site is no longer *free*, it is **nearly free**. 😉
+And while my site is no longer *free*, it is **nearly free**. &#x1F609;